FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ![setupWizard](include/setupWizard.gif)

 When we have done creating out different sources, we have to way to validate the operation.
 We can  either click on <code>Ok</code>, all the sources, rooms and outputs will be created, with a straight routing, or, we can choose to click on <code>Ok +  matrix</code>.
 This last option will open the input and output matrix of our whole Spat Revolution session to allow us to quickly customize or validate our patch.
-Also, if you need to easily create a line in Spat matrix, simply hold CMD or Ctrl and click on the starting point of your line.
+Also, if you need to easily create a line in Spat matrix, simply hold <code>CMD</code> or <code>Ctrl</code> and click on the starting point of your line.

 ![setupWizard2](include/setupWizard2.gif)